-Studio Transcendent partnered with AppliedVR to create a therapeutic experience designed to manage acute pain and reduce stress before a medical procedure, Guided Relaxation provides a peaceful environment with a warm fire, ocean waves, and birds circling in a beautiful sky.
+Studio Transcendent partnered with AppliedVR to create a therapeutic experience designed to reduce stress in the medical setting.
+Guided Relaxation provides a peaceful environment for meditation with a warm fire, ocean waves, and birds circling in a beautiful sky.

-The guided meditation employs elements of this environment seamlessly.
-As the user follows the path of the birds, they move closer.
+Elements of this environment are employed seamlessly.
+As the user follows the path of the birds, the birds move closer.
 A calm voice encourages the user to let his or her thoughts go like a spark from the flame, disappearing into the night sky.
 The sound of the ocean helps lead to deep breathing.
-The user gazes into the fire and becomes aware of his heart beat.
+The user gazes into the fire and becomes aware of their heart beat.

-Patients at the Cedars-Sinai Hospital as well as other medical centers have tested the experience and provided very positive feedback.
-Research shows that the combination of immersion with interactivity can help to reduce pain up to 70%, and in some studies do as well or better as using morphine.
-Although originally created to soothe patients in a hospital setting, Guided Relaxation could also prove a valuable tool to help alleviate the symptoms of PTSD, relax before a difficult event, or simply wind down after a stressful day.
-The experience has recently been used during childbirth as a way to manage pain and avoid medical interventions such as an epidural.
+Cedars-Sinai Medical Center and other medical environments have tested the experience with patients and provided very positive feedback.
+Research shows that average improvement across all "state anxiety" dimensions for Guided Relaxation ("Anxiety RelieVR") was 63% and Guided Relaxation reduced "state anxiety" 39% more than the 2D video did.
+Although originally created to soothe patients in a hospital setting, Guided Relaxation could also prove a valuable tool to help users alleviate the symptoms of PTSD, relax before a difficult event, or simply wind down after a stressful day.
+The experience has recently been used during childbirth as a way to manage pain as an alternative to pain medication.

 Dr. Brennan Spiegel, MD, MSHS, who has led the implementation of Guided Relaxation at Cedars-Sinai, shared with AppliedVR a particularly moving experience he had with a patient: